unrealwork/axibase-collector/jobs/file.md

 #### <code>${TIME}</code> placeholder

-The File оob supports the `${TIME}` placeholder.<br>Time placeholder is used to determine the Start time and/or End time for data retrieval from target file. <br> You can use the placeholder in the Path field.
+The File job supports the `${TIME}` placeholder.<br>Time placeholder is used to determine the Start time and/or End time for data retrieval from target file. <br> You can use the placeholder in the Path field.

 TIME placeholder format: `${TIME("end_time_syntax", "time_format")}`